MarcinAL/Laravel/README.md

 Note:
 All third-party components retain their original licenses.
 If any dependency or author has been unintentionally omitted, please contact the repository maintainer to ensure proper attribution.
+Special thanks to the ChatGPT team for assistance in container setup guidance.
 ---
 Read comments in docker-compose.yml if you do not know how to execute container.
 Gitkeep files may prevent properly laravel working.